-The company's benefit plans include non-duplication coordination of benefits (COB) provisions, under which payments from a company-sponsored plan may be reduced due to other coverage.
+Raytheon's plans include non-duplication coordination of benefits (COB) provisions, under which payments from a Raytheon plan may be reduced due to other coverage.
 Certain COB rules are described below.
 Check with your plan carrier for more detailed information about COB.